kadirlofca/hacknc22-godotworkshop/README.md

 <img src="https://user-images.githubusercontent.com/48933801/195952360-abe8b0cb-8a94-493b-909e-cf796c5f7818.png" width=40% height=40%>

-# 3. Project Overview
+**3. Project Overview**

 The "WorkshopTemplate" project contains all the textures and assets for the game to run.
 The scripts responsible for the spaceship and spawning of planets are left empty.
-Follow us developing these two scripts during the workshop!

-# 4. Some Notes

-- The workshop session will be recorded and accessible through this repository page.
-- The final project (with comments that explain code) will be uploaded to this repository once the workshop is finished.